jrcasso/jrcasso/README.md

 ## Hi there 👋

-I tinker around many of the broad areas in tech.
-Over the years my interests have revolved around devops tooling, automation/orchestration, and scientific computing.
-I also dabble in embedded systems programming, particularly in the context of IoT.
+I tinker around many areas in tech.
+Over the years my interests have revolved around devops tooling, automation/orchestration, scientific computing, and embedded systems programming - particularly in the context of IoT and home automation.
+I also like to solder and cannibalize circuits and every now and then.
+Additionally, I've been dabbling in agentic AI topics and their applications recently.

-Anyways, here are some projects I think are cool or useful.
-Let me know what you think.
+Anyways, here are some projects I think are either cool or useful.
+Let me know what you think!

 ---
 ### Web Application Templates